microsoft/terraform-provider-azuredevops/website/docs/d/data_project.html.markdown

 The following arguments are supported:

-- `project_name` - (Optional) Name of the Project, if not specified all projects will be returned.
+- `project_name` - (Required) Name of the Project.

-- `state` - (Optional) State of the Project, if not specified all projects will be returned.
-Valid values are `all`, `deleting`, `new`, `wellFormed`, `createPending`, `unchanged`,`deleted`.

-DataSource without specifying any arguments will return all projects.

 ## Attributes Reference

 The following attributes are exported:

-- `projects` - A list of existing projects in your Azure DevOps Organization with details about every project which includes:

-  - `id` - Project identifier.
-  - `name` - Project name.
-  - `project_url` - Url to the full version of the object.
-  - `state` - Project state.
+`description` - The description of the referenced project `visibility` - The visibility of the referenced project `version_control` - The version control of the referenced project `work_item_template` - The work item template for the referenced project `process_template_id` - The process template ID for the referenced project

 ## Relevant Links